pydata/xarray/doc/indexing.rst

 and mapped along a new dimension ``z``.

-If you want to add a coordinate to the new dimension ``z``, you can supply a :py:meth:`~xarray.DataArray` with a coordinate,
+If you want to add a coordinate to the new dimension ``z``, you can supply a :py:class:`~xarray.DataArray` with a coordinate,

 .. ipython:: python